laukik-hase/esp32_logger/README.md

 ## Disclaimer

 This library is a just a wrapper for the original ESP-IDF logging library with some added features.
 It helps us debug our projects without any difficulty.
-Parameters like thread safety, buffer overflow, heap defragmentation have never been encountered and tested by us.
+Parameters like thread safety, heap defragmentation have never been encountered and tested by us.
 Also, as this library does not use the ESP_EARLY_LOG functionality, it cannot be used to print logs in ISRs.

 ## Example
 ```C